auryan898/EV3-Comm-Wrapper/README.md

 I designed this project as a helper tool to control the EV3 brick while prototyping builds.
 It is meant to be highly versatile and user-friendly.
-The information that is communicated consists of only bytes, so that is a bit of a hurdle to get past, but the wrapper classes should make the implementation much quicker, and allow for more focus on functionality, rather than the logistics of organizing of how this or that thread should be organized in the code.
+The information that is communicated consists of only bytes, so that is a bit of a hurdle to get past, but the wrapper classes should make the implementation much quicker, and allow for more focus on functionality, rather than the logistics of how this or that thread should be organized in the code.

 Documentation - (TBD)